What are the five stages of grief? Plus, how long they last

 Stage 1: Denial

 Often the first stage of grief, denial can be a defense mechanism to help you cope with the immediate shock of loss.
-It’s the brain’s way of protecting you from the full impact of grief all at once.
 You might feel numb, or have trouble believing the loss is real.
 This stage gives you time to absorb the news and slowly begin to process it.
 You might find yourself talking about your loved one as if they’re still alive or expecting them to walk through the door at any moment.
 It’s common to feel confused and overwhelmed during this time.

 💙 Listen to the Why Grief, Why Now meditation from the Grieving series with Dr. Joanne Cacciatore, PhD.